RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="The Things Stack diagram"
 />

-As shown in Figure 4, The Things Stack is an open-source LoRaWAN Network Server suitable for global, geo-distributed public and private deployments as well as for small, local networks.
+As shown in **Figure 4**, The Things Stack is an open-source LoRaWAN Network Server suitable for global, geo-distributed public and private deployments as well as for small, local networks.
 The architecture follows the LoRaWAN Network Reference Model for standards compliancy and interoperability.
 This project is actively maintained by [The Things Industries](https://www.thethingsindustries.com/).

 LoRaWAN is a protocol for low-power wide-area networks.
-It allows for large scale Internet of Things deployments where low-powered devices efficiently communicate with Internet-connected applications over long range wireless connections.
+It allows for large-scale Internet of Things deployments where low-powered devices efficiently communicate with Internet-connected applications over long-range wireless connections.

 The RAK4270 Module can be part of this ecosystem as a device, and the objective of this section is to demonstrate how simple it is to send data to The Things Stack using the LoRaWAN protocol.
 To achieve this, the RAK4270 Module must be located inside the coverage of a LoRaWAN gateway connected to The Things Stack server.

 #### Registration to TTN and Creating LoRaWAN Applications

-The first step is to go to [The Things Network platform](https://console.cloud.thethings.network/) and select a cluster as shown in Figure 5.
-The Things Industries adds more cluster from time to time so select the one closes to your location.
+The first step is to go to [The Things Network platform](https://console.cloud.thethings.network/) and select a cluster, as shown in **Figure 5**.
+The Things Industries adds more clusters from time to time so select the one closes to your location.
 In this guide, Europe 1 is selected.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/t_image_1.png"